Gha5san/Rihal-backend/README.md

 * Username: root
 * Password: password

-You cold test the API functionality using the documentation pages instead of postman etc...
+You could test the API functionality using the documentation pages instead of postman etc...

+There are pdf files to play with under resources/example_pdf.

 ---
 ### Endpoints